 - Do NOT feed our animal residents or throw things in exhibits.
 All guests should stay on public paths at all times.

-- Weapons of any kind, balloons, piñatas, radios, bikes, skateboards, or scooters are NOT permitted in the Zoo.
+- Weapons of any kind, balloons, piñatas, radios, bikes, skateboards, or scooters are NOT permitted in the Zoo or the surrounding complex.
 Styrofoam coolers and alcoholic beverages are also prohibited.

 - Deposit trash in designated receptacles.